binary-signal/Unavailability-in-Transmission-Grid/README.md

 You can enable more detailed logging by forwarding logs to a log server .
 You need to have two terminals open at the same time

- terminal 1: `pipenv run python main.py`
+ terminal 1: `pipenv run python main.py -v`

  terminal 2:`pipenv run python console.py`